nomilous/notice/Contribute.md

 * venn diagrams show overlaps
 * a glorious coincidence presents the moon and the sun as almost precisely identical in relative size
 * it will only remain so for another 500 million years

-### Also, Important, Unresolved Testing Caveat

-* Using [when](https://github.com/cujojs/when) for promises.
-But it's wrapped through [also](https://github.com/nomilous/also) because `when` is a keyword in coffee-script.
-* I mention this because `when` breaks [mocha](https://github.com/visionmedia/mocha)'s capacity to catch failing Assertions, making tests timeout instead of failing coherently.
-You'll find commented console.logs in places where this has annoyed me already.
-* I confess to having spent ZERO effort on actually understanding/resolving this issue.
-* Also, the tests are not so beautifully organised into context groups.
+* the tests are not so beautifully organised into context groups.